Ikomia-hub/infer_swinir_super_resolution/README.md

 ## :pencil: Set algorithm parameters

-[Explain each algorithm parameters]

 - **use_gan** (bool) - Default True: If True, algorithm will use GAN method to upscale image, else will use PSNR method.
 - **large_model** (bool) - Default False: If True, algorithm will use the large model, else will use medium model.
 - **cuda** (bool) - Default True: Run with cuda or cpu.
 - **tile** (int) - Default 256: Size of tile.
 Instead of passing whole image to the deep learning model, which consumes a lot of memory, model is fed with square tiles of fixed size one by one.
 - **overlap_ratio** (float) - Default 0.1: Overlap between tiles in percentage.
 Overlapping tiles then blending the results lead to a smoother image.
 Set it to 0 to have no overlap like in the original repo.
+1,0 is max overlap.

 **Parameters** should be in **strings format**  when added to the dictionary.

-[Change the sample image URL to fit algorithm purpose]

 ```python
 from ikomia.dataprocess.workflow import Workflow